Sea Monsters! The 10 Biggest Trophy Fish Ever Caught in Indiana

 Happy fisherman with walleye fish

-The walleye is a large freshwater fish which reaches more than 14 pounds in Indiana.
+The walleye is a large freshwater fish that reaches more than 14 pounds in Indiana.

 Walleyes with a twin record of 14 lbs.
 4 oz. are a noteworthy record fish.
 In 1974, Leon Richart caught the first one in the Kankakee River in Lake County, and Donald Tedford captured the other in the Tippecanoe River in 1977.
 Walleyes often measure between 15 and 20 inches in length and weigh between one and three pounds.
 Naturally, these figures will also change depending on each walleye species’ habitat and environmental factors.